 While Phillip Island may be more known for its adorable Penguin Parade, and I was definitely one of the captivated audiences ooh-ing and aah-ing over the little penguins waddling in groups from the sea, I must say I wish that we were closer to the penguins.
 We had waited for hours in the cold to catch a sight of them, so it was a teeny weeny bit disappointing.

-It was terribly cold and it didn’t help that there was a slight drizzle at the Nobbies.
+The Nobbies is a long boardwalk that seems to stretch forever, which is wonderful, for I could look at the coastal scenery it provided for eternity.
+It was terribly cold and it didn’t help that there was a slight drizzle at The Nobbies.
 The wind whipped the stinging cold rain into our faces but we were determined to explore the whole of the Nobbies to witness the beautiful crashing blue waves.
 Why are the waters such a gorgeous shade of turquoise at certain parts of the Nobbies I wonder?

-Next up is The Twelves Apostles.
+Next up is The 12 Apostles.
 A sight not to be missed if you are visiting Melbourne because the limestone apostles are dwindling over the years due to erosion.
-Sparkling azure blue waters.
+The sight of their rugged magnificence towering above sparkling azure blue waters simply took my breath away.
 I really love the beach when it is cool and windy.
 Only then I am a beach person.

 The last two places have no waters.
 But brightly coloured flowers and fresh fruits grow in abundance.
 They are Aloywn Gardens in Yarra Valley and Ashcombe Maze and Lavender Gardens in Mornington Peninsula.
 And what is cool is that you can taste the fruits in the gardens as well!
 Both the Yarra Valley and the Morning Peninsula also provides opportunities for wine-tasting, and to be able to slowly savour a glass of wine while overlooking vineyards and wineries, is heaven on earth indeed.